MoonPoet/xaprb-src/content/blog/2007/innotop-140-released.md

   - Open Source
 ---

-It's finally ready -- the new stable version of the innotop MySQL and InnoDB monitor.
+It's finally ready---the new stable version of the innotop MySQL and InnoDB monitor.
 Version 1.4.0 brings you new features and enhancements I think you'll really enjoy:

 *   Manage many servers at once conveniently.
 *   Powerful filters, expressions, colorizing rules, and sorting.